aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/format3d/_index.md

 ```

-Gets and sets the lighting type which is to be applied to the scene of the shape.
+the lighting type which is to be applied to the scene of the shape.
 Default value is LightRigType.ThreePoint.

 **Returns:**
 int